VRS UNIERP Garment Manufacturing Software for Textile and Garment Industry

+We are India’s to Garment Manufacturing Software providers in Thane Mumbai.
 India’s manufacturing sector is a major driver of the economy.
 Indian garment manufacturing companies have today attracted the world’s spotlight and are becoming major global competitors.
 Historically, India’s manufacturing sector has achieved significant milestones, from initial industrialization and licensing to liberalization and the current phase of global competitiveness.
 The Indian manufacturing sector was initially severely plagued by the complexities of the existing multifaceted tax structure.
 Indirect tax laws often cost significant administrative and compliance costs to the manufacturing companies.

 The implementation of the Goods and Services Tax is therefore expected to provide the lagging garment manufacturing industry with a critical boost.
 A paradigm change from a complex multi-tiered tax structure to one that is coherent and consistent will be carried out by the GST.

-The following are few shared Impact of GST on Indian Garment Manufacturing Industries –
+The following are Few Shared Impact of GST on Indian Garment Manufacturing Industries –

 Reduced Production Costs

 Reducing production costs while ensuring a decent value for customers is a daunting challenge for all manufacturing companies.
 The proposed GST will reduce tax cascading and result in lower production costs.
 In addition, the current tax system does not allow central / union tax credit over government taxes and vice versa.
 This provision will be eliminated by the GST as unrestrictive tax credit is allowed.

 Increased Labor Capital